shixiaoquan/react-native-webview-file-upload-android/README.md

 ## Limitations
 - This is untested on most Android platforms at time of writing.
-This was tested in an AVD with following config: Nexus 5X API 25 x86, Android 7.1.1.
+This was tested in an AVD with following config: Nexus 5X API 26 x86.

 - This only works with Android - specifically, it DOES NOT defer to react-native built-in WebView for iOS.
 If supporting both platforms, you will need to include